tvnmedia.com Listed by apt73 Ransomware Group

 TVN Media is a multimedia company from Panama, engaged in broadcasting, radio, digital media and ...

-On May 22, 2026, the ransomware group apt73 added tvnmedia.com to its leak site, confirming that it had exfiltrated internal files from TVN Media, a multimedia company in Panama that operates broadcasting, radio, and digital media services.
+On May 22, 2026, the ransomware group apt73 added tvnmedia.com to its leak site, claiming that it had exfiltrated internal files from TVN Media, a multimedia company in Panama that operates broadcasting, radio, and digital media services.

 Public reporting indicates the company was hit by a ransomware attack in which attackers gained access, encrypted systems, and removed sensitive internal documents before publishing proof on their dark-web portal.
 The exact number of people whose information appears in the files remains unknown, as neither the attackers nor the victim have released a full data inventory.
 Available reporting describes the exposed material as internal files rather than a structured database of customer records, though such documents frequently contain employee details, partner contracts, and personal information collected through normal business operations.